RAM-online27/Virtual-FPGA-Design/Readme.md

  - Visual Debug,Organized Waveforms,Organized Diagrams are some of the advantages in TL-verilog.

  ## **_Virtual FPGA Boards_**

+ - FPGA’s are a bit costly and difficult to learn for beginners.
+Also, students don’t have access to physical FPGA Lab classes in their curriculum amidst this pandemic situation.
+ - Virtual FPGA Lab aims to solve the problem by taking advantage of the VIZ Visualization feature in the Makerchip platform and providing visualisations of FPGA’s basic peripherals, thereby mimicking the physical lab experience.
  - The Below mentioned FPGA Boards are available in the makerchip platform for virtual simulation.
  - 1. Zedboard Zynq-7000 ARM/FPGA SoC Development Board.
  - 2. EDGE Artix 7 FPGA Development Board.